rorosaurus/gba-sp-usb-c/README.md

 # Options

 * **DIY Kit**: You recieve all the necessary parts: PCB, Type-C female connector, and 2x 5.1K SMD 0402 resistors.
-You will assemble it yourself using a fine tip soldering iron or solder paste and reflow.
+You will assemble it yourself using a steady hand and fine tip soldering iron (or solder paste, then reflow).

 * **Assembled**: I will assemble the components for you before shipping.
 You only have to desolder the exisiting charging port, then solder 3 points to attach to your Game Boy!

 * **3D printed bezel**: I will include a small 3D printed part to fill in the gap in the case created by the smaller USB-C port.
 It will friciton-fit snugly, or you can use glue/epoxy to keep it in place.
+Some post-processing (sanding) might be necessary for the cleanest look.
 Alternatively, you can 3D print [the part](https://www.thingiverse.com/thing:4123563) yourself, or skip this optional cosmetic mod.

 # Compatibility